 Skin of color is more likely to develop melasma simply because they have more melanocytes (pigment-producing cells).
-Having a family member with melasma may increase your chances of developing melasma.
+Having a family member with it may increase your chances of developing the skin issue.

-We do not have a complete understanding of the cause of melasma but we know that it is caused by overproduction of melanin (pigment) in areas of the skin.
+We do know it is caused by the overproduction of melanin (pigment) in areas of the skin.

-Melasma does not cause symptoms but can be associated with social embarrassment.
+There are no symptoms but can it be associated with social embarrassment.

 - Sun Exposure – The UV light from the sun or tanning beds will stimulate melanocytes to produce pigment and overproduce melanin in the areas of melasma.
 In our region of the country, most patients feel that it improves in the winter and worsens in the winter.

 - Changes in Hormones – You will often hear melasma called the mask of pregnancy.
 Many women will notice it starts with one of their pregnancies.
 It is not always the first pregnancy.
-It is important to protect your skin from sun exposure while pregnant.
-Melasma may also be triggered by birth control pills or hormone replacement therapy.
+While pregnant it is important to protect your skin from sun exposure.
+Birth control pills or hormone replacement therapy may also trigger it.

-- Laser / Light Treatments – It is very important to make sure those treating your melasma with lasers or light sources have a good understanding of melasma.
+- Laser / Light Treatments – It is very important to make sure those treating your melasma with lasers or light sources have a good understanding of the issue.
 Lasers and light treatment can make melasma worsen if not done correctly.
-We will always recommend that you pre-treat your melasma with topicals before any laser or light treatments.
-We have found that the Fraxel Laser, Halo Laser, BBL and the PicoSure Focused array treatments work best for treatment of melasma.
+We will always recommend that you pre-treat with topicals before any laser or light treatments.
+We have found that the Fraxel Laser, Halo Laser, BBL, and the Moxi Laser treatments work best for the treatment of melasma.

 Remember, there is no cure for melasma.
-It may improve over time especially with the removal of the inciting factor such as stopping birth control pills, delivery of the baby or hormone replacement therapy.
-Treating melasma is all about controlling it.
+It may improve over time, especially with the removal of the inciting factor such as stopping birth control pills, delivery of the baby, or hormone replacement therapy.
+Treatment is all about controlling it.
 If you have great control of your melasma and you stop protecting your skin from sun exposure or stop using your maintenance topicals, the melasma will likely reappear.